 Coventry City won the 2016/17 competition, having beaten Oxford United 2-1 in front of a competition record crowd of 74,434 fans at Wembley Stadium.

-Lincoln City are the holders after beating Chelsea on penalties in the semi-finals before claiming a 1-0 victory over Shrewsbury Town in the final.
+Lincoln City won it in 2017/18 after beating Chelsea on penalties in the semi-finals before claiming a 1-0 victory over Shrewsbury Town in the final.